 Cut the apricots into quarters.
 Place in a small sauce pan and just barely cover with water.
 Simmer for about 10-15 minutes, set aside to cool.

 Pour the dried fruit and liquid over the fresh fruit and stir to combine.
-Allow to sit for a couple of hours.
+Allow to sit at room temperature for a couple of hours.
 Cover tightly and refrigerate for 24 hours.

 On the fourth day in a larger sauce pan, reduce the syrup down again, then add all fruit and bring to a simmer.